Traditional Irish Christmas Cake

 In all cases is it a moist, rich, slightly spicy cake crammed with fruit and nuts, which is traditionally baked at least 6-8 weeks before Christmas, and then ‘fed’ whiskey regularly in the run up to the big day.

-The slice here is from a cake with no icing, but the finished cake will usually have both marzipan icing and white icing or frosting.
+The cake will look like the picture above when you unwrap it after cooking, though that one might be a few minutes overcooked.
+The finished cake will usually have both marzipan icing and white icing or frosting.

 Ingredients